 This is one of the strongest beer on our list with an alcohol content of 15-20%.
 The sweet citrus, piney, floral hop aromas, almost candy-like aroma of this beer imperial IPA will surely leave you wanting for more.

-Its flavor will give you hoppy with some hop resin character, and its mouthful experience will bring you a slight coating with lingering bitterness.
+Its flavor will give you hoppy with some hop resin character, and its mouthful experience will bring you a slight coating with a lingering bitterness.

 Dogfish Head considers this beer as the Holy Grail for hopheads.

 Final Thoughts On High ABV Beer

 There you have it!
 You now have the idea of what high-in-alcohol beers to try.
 There are lots of other high alcohol content beer options out there and to be honest, this list is just the tip of the iceberg.

 If you encounter other high alcohol content beers that are not on this list – but are also extremely good, leave us a comment and share your experience!